 Option sellers can use hedging strategies to reduce their risk of losses.
 For example, they may sell options with a strike price close to the current market price and simultaneously buy options with a higher strike price to limit potential losses.

-5: Market Volatility can be Beneficial for Them
+5: Implied Volatility can be Beneficial for Them

-Option sellers can benefit from market volatility by selling options when the market is highly volatile.
-This is because the higher the volatility, the higher the premium the seller can charge.
+Option sellers can benefit from IV in option chain.
+Higher the IV more is the premium and sellers can earn more money by selling options when the market is highly volatile.
 However, this strategy also carries higher risks, as a sudden and significant price movement can lead to large losses for the seller.

 While option selling has its benefits, it also comes with risks, and traders should have a good understanding of the market before attempting this strategy.
 You can gain knowledge and understanding by reading books on options trading or by joining option-selling courses.